fairyhunter13/opencode-anthropic-auth/README.md

 ### System Prompt Sanitization

-The Anthropic API for Max subscriptions requires the system prompt to identify as Claude Code.
+The Anthropic API for Max subscriptions has specific requirements for the system prompt to identify as Claude Code.
 The plugin rewrites the system prompt on each request using an **anchor-based** approach that minimizes what gets changed:

 1. **Identity swap** — The OpenCode identity line is removed and replaced with the Claude Code identity.
 2. **Paragraph removal by anchor** — Any paragraph containing a known URL anchor (e.g. `github.com/anomalyco/opencode`, `opencode.ai/docs`) is removed entirely.
 This is resilient to upstream rewording — as long as the anchor URL appears somewhere in the paragraph, the removal works regardless of surrounding text changes.
 3. **Inline text replacements** — Short branded strings inside paragraphs we want to keep are replaced (e.g. "OpenCode" → "the assistant" in the professional objectivity section).

 Everything else in the system prompt is preserved: tone/style guidance, task management instructions, tool usage policy, environment info, skills, user/project instructions, and file paths containing "opencode".
+The system prompt is then **split** and only the billing header and identity line are left in the system prompt.
+The remainder is moved into a user message to bypass system prompt checks.

 ## Development